Arashk-A/Bearer-App/README.md

 - From Firebase console download the `GoogleService-Info.plist`.
 In Xcode, drag and drop the `GoogleService-Info.plist` file into your project.
 Make sure to select the option to copy the file to your project if it's not already in your project directory.

+Unlike Google Maps, which is integrated using CocoaPods, Firebase is integrated using Swift Package Manager.
+To install Firebase with Swift Package Manager in Xcode 12 and above, navigate to File > Swift Packages > Add Package Dependency and in the prompt that appears, select the Firebase GitHub repository.
+Make sure to select the following packages:

+- FirebaseFirestore
+- FirebaseFunctions
+- FirebaseFirestoreSwift
+- FirebaseStorage

+Once the packages have been selected, Xcode will handle the installation process.
+It may take some time to install, depending on the size of the packages and the speed of your internet connection.

+To install AlertToast using Swift Package Manager, follow the same process as installing Firebase.
+First, navigate to File > Swift Packages > Add Package Dependency.
+Then, enter the AlertToast GitHub repository URL: https://github.com/elai950/AlertToast.git.

 That's it!
 You're ready to build and run the app.